lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_001_dotty_deprecated_syntax_rewriting/README.md

-# Automatic rewriting  by the Scala 3 compiler of deprecated Scala 2 syntax
+#  Rewriting deprecated Scala syntax

 ## Background

-In this exercise, we will play with `scalac`'s capability to report and rewrite occurrences of some of the Scala 2 language features that are deprecated in Scala 2.13.
+In this exercise, we will play with the Scala 3 compiler's capability to report and rewrite occurrences of some of the Scala 2 language features that are deprecated in Scala 2.13.
+In fact, this is a feature that also applies to syntax that gets deprecated between different Scala 3 releases.

-In order to do this, we need to update the build definition to switch to the most recent version of Scala 3.
+In order to do this, we first need to update the build definition to switch to the most recent version of Scala 3.

 ## Steps